crowleysoftware/GSCC2022_CTF_Solutions/Takeyourtime.md

 1668214800 = Saturday, November 12, 2022 1:00:00 AM

 There is a pattern here.
-If 12:00 thru 12:30 represents "a", and 12:30:01 thru 1:00 represents "b" then we can infer that each half our block represents a letter of the alphabet, sequentially.
+If 12:00 thru 12:30 represents "a", and 12:30:01 thru 1:00 represents "b" then we can infer that each half hour block represents a letter of the alphabet, sequentially.

 Now your job is to convert the clock representations to unix timestamps as of the date of Code Camp (11/12/2022) and then line up the letter of the alphabet with the time.